-I will underline the need for trying to guess the need, so that you feed when he is hungry and put to sleep when tired.
-It sounds simple, but I regard it as a fine art and I have helped many confused and exhausted parents to read the signs.
+I will underline the need for trying to guess the demand so that you feed when he is hungry and put to sleep when tired.
+It sounds simple, but I regard it as fine art, and I have helped many confused and exhausted parents to read the signs.

 I know too well that some parent themselves is lacking the love from their parents.
 That makes it so difficult to give, what you don’t have.

-But the child is very responsive to physical care, close eye contact and kind supportive words spoken in the situation.
-Very quickly baby will look back intensively and relax in your arms.
+The child is very responsive to physical care, close eye contact and kind, supportive words spoken in the situation.
+Very quickly your baby will look back intensively and relax in your arms.

-Susan Hart a Danish psychologist is writing books on the child’s emotional development in regard the brains development too.
+Susan Hart, a Danish psychologist, is writing books on the child’s emotional development regarding the brain’s progress too.
 She describes that lack of eye contact and warm smiles deprives the baby of sleep and getting a daily rhythm.

-Putting your baby’s needs before your own is natural to many new mothers and a feeling of great loss to others.
-Doing it any way pays off and the result is a happy baby easier to relate to and he gets a better all round developement.
+Putting your baby’s needs before your own is natural for many new mothers and a feeling of significant loss to others.
+Doing it anyway pays off, and the result is a happy baby more natural to relate to, and he gets a better all-round development.

 Feel free to ask me questions on this subject, if you would like something explained.